Eric D. Walrond: Tropic Death

-Tropic Death is a collection of 10 stories, at least one of which had been previously published in small magazines.
-He had published other short stories prior to this, as well as a number of essays.
+One of Walrond's biggest accomplishments was Tropic Death, published in 1926.
+Tropic Death is a collection of 10 short fictions, many of which had been previously published in small magazines.
 The scholar Kenneth Ramchand described Walrond's book as a "blistering" work of the imagination; others described his work as "impressionistic" and "frequently telegraphic", reflecting his use of short sentences.
-The following extract from his short story "Subjection" illustrates his more lyrical narrative style:
+The following extract from his short story "Subjection" illustrates his lyrical narrative style:

 "A ram-shackle body, dark in the ungentle spots exposing it, jogged, reeled and fell at the tip of a white bludgeon.
 Forced a dent in the crisp caked earth.
 An isolated ear lay limp and juicy, like some exhausted leaf or flower, half joined to the tree whence it sprang.
 Only the sticky milk flooding it was crimson, crimsoning the dust and earth."

-Much of the dialogue between Walrond's characters is written in dialect, using the many different tongues loosely centred on the English language to portray the diversity of characters associated with the pan-Caribbean diaspora.
+Much of the dialogue between Walrond's characters is written in dialect, using the many different tongues loosely centered on the English language to portray the diversity of characters associated with the pan-Caribbean diaspora.
+Arnold Rampersad, who wrote the introduction for a 2013 edition of Tropic Death, places it among "a number of key books by authors who practically revolutionized the idea of regionalism in America and elsewhere.
+Here one thinks of texts such as Adventures of Huckleberry Finn, James Joyce's Dubliners, Sherwood Anderson's Winesburg, Ohio, Jean Toomer's Cane, and William Faulkner's The Sound and the Fury."

+W. E. B. Du Bois praised the book's attention to the Black experience in a country other than the United States.
+In his book review, Du Bois commented:"Here is a book of ten stories of death, which, with impressionistic pen and little plot, show forth with singular vividness the life of black laborers of the West Indies.
+There is superstition, unusual dialect, singular economic glimpse; but above all, there is truth and human sympathy."